The Railway Children: Adaptations

 The story has been adapted for the screen six times to date, including four television series, a feature film, and a made-for-television film.

 BBC radio dramatisations

 It was serialised in five episodes, first broadcast in 1940 as part of Children's Hour.

-Later adapted for radio by Marcy Kahan and produced by John Taylor.
-It stars Paul Copley, Timothy Bateson and Victoria Carling and was first heard in 1991.
-The play is available on CD.
+In 1991 it was adapted for Radio 5 by Marcy Kahan and produced by John Taylor, starring Paul Copley, Timothy Bateson and Victoria Carling.